dfelinto/blender-manual/manual/render/eevee/render_settings/depth_of_field.rst

 The post-process method is computed in two passes.
 The first pass is using a blur that fails to produce quality bokeh for highlights but works for the general case.
-The second pass is sprite-based and is reserved for very bright highlights to improve their quality.
+Followed by a second pass which is sprite-based and improves only the quality of very bright highlights.
-But it is too slow to use for every part of the image.
+That is because it is too slow to be applied on every part of the image.
-So it is only applied to very bright parts of the image that are different from their surroundings.
+So it only includes only very bright isolated parts of the image such that are different from their surroundings.
 Which pixels are being processed by second pass can be control with the *Sprite Threshold* and *Neighbor Rejection* options.